linrongbin16/fzfx.nvim/README.md

 ## ✨ Features

-- Icons, colors, lua and windows support.
+- Colors/icons, Windows and modern Neovim features support.
 - Updates on every keystroke of user query and selection.
 - Multiple variants to avoid manual input:
   - Search by visual select.